Revisiting the Matter Creation Process: Observational Constraints on Gravitationally Induced Dark Energy and the Hubble Tension: Introduction

 Motivated by these developments, we extend the investigation of particle creation mechanisms in the context of late-time cosmology.
-In this work, we contribute to this growing line of research by generalising cosmological models based on particle creation.
+In this work, we contribute to this growing line of research by generalising cosmological models based on the effective fluid description of an underlying gravitationally induced particle creation.
 Rather than focusing on cold dark matter, we propose the gravitational production of an unknown particle species, characterised by an arbitrary equation-of-state parameter treated as a free variable.
-We assume negligible creation rates for radiation and cold dark matter (i.e., their particle numbers remain conserved as the Universe expands), while the created species effectively behaves as a dark energy component.
+This approach is intentionally phenomenological and agnostic, aiming to constrain particle-creation models directly with observational data without assuming the nature of the created particles.
+We consider negligible creation rates for radiation, baryons, and cold dark matter (\textit{i.e.}, their particle numbers remain conserved as the Universe expands), while the created species effectively behaves as a dark energy component.
 We then explore the implications of this mechanism for late-time cosmic acceleration and examine its potential role in addressing the Hubble tension, providing an alternative interpretation of the observed expansion history of the Universe.

 The Hubble tension, referring to the discrepancy between local and early-Universe measurements of the Hubble constant $H_0$, has been extensively documented in the literature~\cite{Verde:2019ivm,Vagnozzi:2019ezj,DiValentino:2020zio,DiValentino:2021izs,Perivolaropoulos:2021jda,Schoneberg:2021qvd,Shah:2021onj,Abdalla:2022yfr,DiValentino:2022fjm,Kamionkowski:2022pkx,Giare:2023xoc,Hu:2023jqc,Verde:2023lmm,DiValentino:2024yew,Perivolaropoulos:2024yxv,CosmoVerseNetwork:2025alb}.
 More specifically, the Planck collaboration reports $H_0^{\mathrm{P}} = (67.36 \pm 0.54)\,\mathrm{km\,s^{-1}\,Mpc^{-1}}$ from cosmic microwave background radiation (CMB) data~\cite{Planck:2018vyg} (TT, TE, EE + lowE + lensing), while the SH0ES collaboration finds a significantly higher local value, $H_0^{\mathrm{loc}} = (73.04 \pm 1.04)\,\mathrm{km\,s^{-1}\,Mpc^{-1}}$, based on Cepheid-calibrated Type~Ia supernovae (SNe Ia)~\cite{Riess:2021jrx}, corresponding to a $\sim5\sigma$ discrepancy.
 More recently, this tension has increased to the $7.1\sigma$ level when combining the latest CMB measurements from Planck+SPT+ACT~\cite{SPT-3G:2025bzu} with the updated local measurement from the H0DN network~\cite{H0DN:2025lyy}, which provides a new consensus value for the distance-ladder determinations.